telstra/MessagingAPI-SDK-node/README.md

 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api#operation/deleteSubscription>.

-The function `tls.messaging.subscription.delete` can be used to delete the current subscription.
+The function `subscription.delete` can be used to delete the current subscription.
 It takes no arguments.

 ```javascript